OutOfSyncStudios/memory-cache/README.md

 * ZSCAN
 * ZUNIONSTORE

-If an unavailable command is issued, then the module throws a "MemoryCache does not support that operation" exception, unless the option `bypassUnsupported` is set to `true` in the constructor.
+If an unavailable command is issued, then the module throws a MemoryCacheError -- "MemoryCache does not support that operation".
+This thrown error can be bypassed by passing the option `bypassUnsupported` as true in the constructor.
+Or by directly setting your MemoryCache instance `instance.options.bypassUnsupported = true`

 # [License](#license)
 <a name="license"></a>